Waleed-fraz1/ProjectLocal/README.md

 # New Project
-This project was create ftom local system
+This project was create ftom local system.